dialup-bbs/LoveFuzz/README.md

  ## Recommendations for Future Work

- Based on the analysis in `fuzz_tester_6502_analysis.json`:
+ Based on the analysis in `lovefuzz_analysis.json`:

- *   **File Bug Reports:** Use the generated failing test cases to file detailed bug reports with the `cc65` project maintainers. [dev note : dev will not do this or clog your bug reports with potential nonsense]
+ *   **File Bug Reports:** Use the generated failing test cases to file detailed bug reports with the `cc65` project maintainers. [dev note : dev will not do this, respects cc65 devs and will not clog your bug reports with potential nonsense]
      *   A report for `DA65-ADDR-MODE` should be prioritized, using one of the failing binaries as a minimal, reproducible example.
  *   **Enhance Fuzzer:** The fuzzer could be modified to specifically target ambiguous 6502 opcodes to generate more varied and targeted test cases for the `DA65-ADDR-MODE` bug.
  *   **Continue Fuzzing:** Continue running the fuzzer with the existing patch to identify any other potential bugs that may have been masked by the two known issues.